xmos/lib_xua/lib_xua/doc/rst/sw_audio.rst

 .. _usb_audio_sec_audio:

-Audio Driver
+AudioHub/I2S
 ............

-The audio driver receives and transmits samples from/to the decoupler or mixer core over an XC channel.
+The AudioHub task performs many functions.
+It receives and transmits samples from/to the decoupler or mixer core over an XC channel.
-It then drives several in and out I2S/TDM channels.
-If the firmware is configured with the CODEC as slave, it will also drive the word and bit clocks in this core as well.
-The word clocks, bit clocks and data are all derived from the incoming master clock (typically the output of the external oscillator or PLL).
-The audio driver is implemented in the file ``audio.xc``.

-The audio driver captures and plays audio data over I2S.
-It also forwards on relevant audio data to the S/PDIF transmit core.
+It also drives several in and out I2S/TDM channels to/from a CODEC, DAC, ADC etc - from now on termed "audio hardware".

+If the firmware is configured with the xCORE as I2S master the requred clock lines will also be driven out from this task also.

+It also has the task of formwarding on and reciving samples to/from other audio related tasks such as S/PDIF tasks, ADAT tasks etc.

-The audio core must be connected to a CODEC that supports I2S (other modes such as "left justified" can be supported with firmware changes).
-In slave mode, the XMOS device acts as the master generating the Bit Clock (BCLK) and Left-Right Clock (LRCLK, also called Word Clock) signals.
+The AudioHub task must be connected to external audio hardware that supports I2S (other modes such as "left justified" can be supported with firmware changes).

+In master mode, the XMOS device acts as the master generating the I2S "Continous Serial Clock (SCK)" typically called the Bit-Clock (BCLK) and the "Word Select (WS)" line typically called left-right clock (LRCLK) signals.
 Any CODEC or DAC/ADC combination that supports I2S and can be used.

+The LR-clock, bit-clock and data are all derived from the incoming master clock (typically the output of the external oscillator or PLL)
+- This is not part of the I2S standard but is commonly included for synchronizing the internal operation of the analog/digital converters.

+The AudioHub task is implemented in the file ``xua_audiohub.xc``.

-:ref:`usb_audio_codec_signals` shows the signals used to communicate audio between the XMOS device and the CODEC.
+:ref:`usb_audio_codec_signals` shows the signals used to communicate audio between the XMOS device and the external audio hardware.

 .. _usb_audio_codec_signals: